masterav10/codecache4j/README.md

 codecache4j
 ===========

-CodeCache4j is a series of tools that will be used for analyzing the Code Cache in the Java Virtual Machine.
+CodeCache4j is a series of tools that will be used for analyzing the Code Cache and method inlinging provided by Oracle's Java Virtual Machine.